sabinthapa100/LHAPDF6/README.md

-# LHAPDF6: for nPDF suppression calculation!
+# LHAPDF6: for nPDF suppression (Gluon PDF Ratio) calculation!

+- By [Sabin Thapa](https://www.kent.edu/physics/sabin-thapa) (sabinthapa240@gmail.com / sthapa3@kent.edu), [Prof. Michael Strickland](https://www.kent.edu/physics/profile/michael-strickland) (
+mstrick6@kent.edu), Department of Physics, Kent State University, Kent, OH, USA.

 (For my purpose, I use C++, but you should be able to do it in Python following the references provided)